 Judy's pneumonia has resolved, but during her hospital stay she was diagnosed with atrial fibrillation and started on a new medical regimen.
 Judy is doing well physically and her delirium is somewhat improved, but she is having insomnia.
 She will be discharged to a sub-acute facility soon.
 This scenario takes place while Judy's daughter Karen is visiting.
 Karen expresses concern about taking her mother back home after she is discharged from the rehabilitation center because she feels her dementia has gotten much worse.
 Karen believes she only has two choices: to resign from her teaching job and become a full time caretaker or put her mother in a nursing home.
 The nurse will be expected to use the caregiver strain index and explain to Karen the difference between delirium and dementia.
 The objectives also focus on selecting appropriate screening tools to reassess Judy's cognition and to review the new medication ordered for her atrial fibrillation using the Beers Criteria.

 Download chart materials appropriate for Simulation 3

 Learners have now seen Judy at three snapshots in time.
 What do they think his life will be like three months from now?
-Ideas on how this assignment could be implemented Download Instruction Toolkit for Use with All Simulations
+Download ideas on how this assignment could be implemented Download instructor toolkit ideas for use with all simulations

 Download Faculty Guide for Behavioral Management